Has the constant mental battle with food taken over your life?

 I'm a counselling psychologist and wellbeing coach with a Professional Doctorate in Counselling Psychology, a Master's in Health Psychology, and a BSc in Psychology.
 I'm also a Chrysalis Effect Wellbeing Coach and Specialist Practitioner in CFS/ME, Fibromyalgia and Long COVID, and I'm trained in EFT, Matrix Reimprinting, Belief Coding, and NLP.

-My research background includes a Master's dissertation and published paper exploring the lived experience of fibromyalgia for people with it and their carers, and a PhD thesis and published papers exploring the lived experiences of people with anorexia nervosa.
+My research background includes a Master's dissertation and published paper exploring couples' lived experience of fibromyalgia, and a PhD thesis and published papers exploring the lived experiences of people with anorexia nervosa.

 I've worked with clients in the NHS, in eating disorder and trauma clinics, in the voluntary sector and in private practice.
-I specialise in helping people navigate the psychological and emotional patterns that underlie chronic fatigue, burnout, and eating disorders - the perfectionism, the overthinking, the people-pleasing, the neglect of your own needs, and the relentless self-criticism that keep you stuck in impossible standards.
+And I specialise in helping people navigate the psychological and emotional patterns that underlie chronic fatigue, burnout, and eating disorders.

 I combine clinical expertise with a genuine understanding of what it's like to feel fundamentally exhausted, trapped, and alone.
 My approach is holistic, trauma-informed, neurodivergent aware, and tailored entirely to you.
 And, as I’m part of a network of practitioners, I can recommend one of my trusted team - nutritional therapists, bodywork specialists, and others who understand chronic fatigue and eating disorders, so you can access comprehensive support for your recovery journey.